-- Welcome dinner at our favorite tapas locale with a tasting menu.
+- Welcome dinner at our favorite tapas locale with a Chef’s Tasting Menu.
 Wine not included.

 Day 2: Sagrada Familia & Cooking Class

 - Enjoy a morning visit to Sagrada Familia, walking inside and outside Gaudi’s masterpiece of a basilica and taking in the spectacle of modern stained glass on stone vaulted ceilings, aided by an English audioguide.
 Take your time exploring each detail of architectural brilliance and cultural identity that plays out over the interior and exterior.
+The morning is the best time to visit – the angle of the rising sunlight on the stained glass is breathtaking.
 The basilica should be completed by 2026, after 144 years of construction.

-- At 6pm, tie on your apron and get ready for your Hands-on Paella Cooking Class.
+- In the evening, tie on your apron with a welcome aperitif and get ready for your Hands-on Paella Cooking Class.
 Your chef will teach you the 10 secrets of perfecting the art of the Spanish paella.